Italians draw on Czech cattle for big parmesan plant

 The Czech product is called Gran Moravia in reference to the 9th century Great Moravia state in the region.
 It is made using nearly identical methods to its Italian cousins, formed into 36 kg wheels and aged for 9-24 months.

-The Czech Republic, thanks to the collectivization of farming in the 1950s under communist rule of then Czechoslovakia, has large farms by European standards, making sourcing and oversight easier.
+The Czech Republic, thanks to the collectivisation of farming in the 1950s under communist rule of then Czechoslovakia, has large farms by European standards, making sourcing and oversight easier.

 Brazzale said his firm now exports about 70 percent of its Czech output to Italy and the rest to 54 countries worldwide.
 Only four percent is sold in the Czech Republic.